Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Always check your specific program or visa requirements-these are general guidelines!

-IELTS scores are valid for 2 years from the test date.
-After that, you’ll need to retake the test if proof of English proficiency is required.
+Score Validity: IELTS scores are valid for 2 years from test date.
+After that, you’ll need to retake if proof of English proficiency is required.

 How to Prepare for IELTS: A Strategic Approach That Actually Works